hukening81/hukening81/README.md

 ## My Life Goals
 I have a broad range of hobbies, I want to know everything just to get understanding of how this world being operated.
 I will mainly focus on astronomy and engineering for career.
-Working for charity is needed for helping children like me.
+Working for charity is necessary for helping children like me.

 <details>